-The quickest way to find out what Date the 250th day of the year falls on … Read the rest
+The quickest way to find out what Date the 250th day … Read the rest

 Given the Date in this spreadsheet, a simple formula using the DATE Function will return the Day of Year.
 Go ahead and type a Date value in cell A2 to see how the formula works, the spreadsheet is embedded from my SkyDrive.
 (Date format is US, “m/d/yyyy”)